Gar Schools Projects

 GYALSUM school has been cared for by a Lama in Germany between 2012 and 2015, we are again supporting this school which is now simply a kindergarten.

-TAJUK school has been cared for by a sangha in Singapore since 2012 and 2018. we are now again supporting this small kindergarten.
+TAJUK school has been cared for by a sangha in Singapore between 2012 and 2018. we are now again supporting this small kindergarten.